AzmatIshaq/Beginning-A-Build/README.md

 I also want to be physically involved in the building stage of conceptualized projects.

 I want to apply design concepts physically by utilizing any useful tool at my disposal.
 Currently, I work mainly by creating software in text editors and illustrating art in computer programs.
-However, I would like to use more physical tools and materials — fabrics, plastics, metal, wood, and more — while I progress in my competence as a builder.
+However, I would like to use additional physical tools and materials — fabrics, plastics, metal, wood, and more — while I progress in my competence as a builder.

 When a project is complete, I may communicate the work in a class, on a website or forum, in an art gallery, in a business plan, to a friend, etc.